zmdominguez/zmdominguez.github.io/_drafts/2017-05-23-arch-components-1.md

 The next error we have to deal with is that our `Category` model has a bunch of constructors present and `Room` cannot figure out which one we want to use.
 <p style="text-align: center"><a href="Room needs more help"><img src="{{ site.baseurl }}/assets/cannot_figure_constructor.png" ></a></p>
 We can fix this by making the fields we want in our entity to be public, or by making the required setters for our fields (which have been declared final), or by making a suitable constructor that `Room` can use.
-A "suitable constructor" means both types and names match the fields of our `Entity`
+A "suitable constructor" means both types and names match the fields of our `Entity`.

 ```java
 public Category(@NonNull String name, @NonNull String id, @NonNull Theme theme, boolean solved, int[] scores) {